-Harrison remains Leeds' most prolific crosser of the ball, and is consistently supported by the movements of Stuart Dallas or Ezgjan Alioski from left-back.
-Dallas' preference to use his right foot means him moving infield, and contributing to the attempts of Kalvin Phillips and Mateusz Klich to build play; Alioski favours moving high and wide, to support around and in front of Harrison when Harrison withdraws into deeper territory.
+Harrison remains Leeds’ most prolific crosser of the ball, and is consistently supported by the movements of Stuart Dallas from left-back.
+Dallas’ preference to use his right foot means him moving infield, and contributing to the attempts of Kalvin Phillips and Mateusz Klich to build play; the departed Ezgjan Alioski favoured moving high and wide, to support around and in front of Harrison when Harrison withdrew into deeper territory.

-Alioski's willingness to overlap Harrison (below) means him often drawing opponents away from him before playing the ball into the penalty area.
-From Bielsa's 4-3-3, Leeds' two attacking central midfielders support the efforts of Bamford and Raphinha, and between them offer numerous rotations, to attack balls from the left.
-If Harrison decides against crossing the ball, Alioski also often proves a suitable alternative to instead do so.
+Alioski’s willingness to overlap Harrison (below) meant him often drawing opponents away from him before playing the ball into the penalty area.
+From Bielsa’s 4-3-3, Leeds’ two attacking central midfielders support the efforts of Bamford and Raphinha, and between them offer numerous rotations, to attack balls from the left.
+If Harrison decided against crossing the ball, Alioski also often proved a suitable alternative to instead do so.

 Those same spaces don’t exist within their 4-3-3.
 Both during attempts to build play, and when attempting to create in the attacking half of the pitch, Leeds’ left-sided attacking central midfielder instead operates in them.